ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/grep11/grep11-setup.md

     I like the simplicity of the `hpvs deploy`method much better than the long syntax of the `hpvs vs create` command.
 But the `hpvs vs create` command has a benefit-  the `hpvs deploy` command uploads the GREP11 server Docker image from your workstation where you run the CLI to the Hyper Protect Virtual Servers LPAR, every single time.
 This Docker image only needs to be sent up once.
 The `hpvs vs create` command is smart enough to have this figured out and not do the unnecessary upload of the Docker image the second and subsequent times you run it.

 !!!
 Important
-    **Starting now, as you navigate to the next section of the lab, you should enter all the commands shown in the lab.**  Only the commands in this section were for reference.
+    **Starting now, as you navigate to the next section of the hosted trial, you should enter all the commands shown in the lab.**  Only the commands in this section were for reference.

 [^1]: The GREP11 server is a feature provided by Hyper Protect Virtual Servers.
 You are not required to use it.
 If you do not use this feature, you do not have to define Crypto Express domains to the LPAR.
 You may wish to for other purposes, and you can use the other modes offered by Crypto Express cards for those purposes, but you must use EP11 mode for usage by the GREP11 server.